PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 ## Publishing

+Our [content calendar](https://docs.google.com/spreadsheets/d/1-6QYxi46d5y88BQ8vdGWmgrFZBbCMs1CAIc5JGLuf4Y/edit) is our source of truth for blog content.

 Submit a PR to [posthog/posthog.com](https://github.com/posthog/posthog.com) with the following content:

 - With a new Markdown file (md, mdx) in `/contents/blog/`
 - Any assets [optimized](/docs/contribute/updating-documentation) and added to a new folder under `contents/images/blog/`
 - Each post should have a `featuredImage`.
 Request one by tagging the [Art project board] process.
+Please ensure you have a target publish date specified in the [content calendar](https://docs.google.com/spreadsheets/d/1-6QYxi46d5y88BQ8vdGWmgrFZBbCMs1CAIc5JGLuf4Y/edit) - at least 3 working days out, so we have time to produce artwork.
 (Lottie or Cory will [create, optimize and add the image to your issue](/handbook/growth/marketing/exporting-blog-post-image).)
 Once that's done, be sure to save the post image to the relevant directory.
 - You can also choose how the `featuredImage` will be displayed.
 If your `featuredImage` has text on it (or has a white background), add `featuredImageType: standard` to have the [image sit above the title](https://posthog.com/blog/yc-top-companies).
 If the `featuredImage` has no text on it, use `featuredImageType: full` to [overlay the title and author name](https://posthog.com/blog/intro-phil-leggetter) on the image.
 - The post added to relevant sidebar in `src/sidebars/sidebars.json`
 - Add the author of the post ([like in this example](https://github.com/PostHog/posthog.com/blob/master/contents/blog/100-times-more-events.md)).
 (If this is your first time posting to the blog, add yourself to [Authors.md](https://github.com/PostHog/posthog.com/blob/master/contents/authors.md).)